-A solid and super warm glove make it a killer option for resort bound New England and Upper Mountain West skiers and snowboarders.
+This solid and super warm glove make it a killer option for resort bound New England and Upper Mountain West skiers and snowboarders.
 It's also a great choice for folks who simply get cold easily and don't want the cumbersome feel of mittens.
 Besides colder weather resort riding it excels at high altitude mountaineering and is one of the two favorite choices along with the Outdoor Research Alti, among climbers venturing into arctic temperatures.
 The Guide also works great as an ice climbing belay option.
-It is the the second most expensive model in our review, though it is still $125 less and noticeably warmer than our Editor's Choice the Arc'teryx Alpha SV.
-If your looking for a warm glove for resort skiing and snowboarding but don't want to spend the money you could look at the Hestra Heli but it isn't quite as warm or as waterproof.
+It is the the second most expensive model in our review, though it is still $130 less and noticeably warmer than one of Top picks the Arc'teryx Lithic glove and warmer than our Editors' Choice the Hestra Seth Morrison Pro Model .
+If your looking for a warm glove for resort skiing and snowboarding but don't want to spend the money, you could look at the Hestra Heli but it isn't quite as warm or as waterproof.

 — Ian Nicholson

 Most recent review: December 26, 2015

 *You help support OutdoorGearLab's product testing and reviews by purchasing from our retail partners.

 Table of Contents